getkirby/composer-installer/readme.md

     }
   ],
   "extra": {
-    "kirby-cms-path":   "kirby", // change this to your custom path "kirby-panel-path": "panel"  // change this to your custom path }
+    "kirby-cms-path": "kirby" // change this to your custom path }
 }
 ```